 Techniques for managing emergency situations in the detention facility including fires and medical emergencies.
 Skills for administrating first aid and cardiopulmonary resuscitation (CPR).
-Procedures for use of chemical agents and electronic control weapons (ECW).
+Procedures for using control devices.
 Includes Occupational Safety and Health Administration (OSHA) safety equipment and methods as well as Sudden In-Custody Death (SICD) procedures.
 Prerequisites: LET136.